sergiotaborda/lense-lang/docs/content/constructors.md

 Fraction third = Fraction.of(1,3);
 ~~~~

 The validation of parameters is now moved to a method, so exceptions are allowed.
-The construtor is private so only the class can invoke it, the rest of the world would have to call the ``of`` static method.
+The constructor is private so only the class can invoke it, the rest of the world would have to call the ``of`` static method.

-The problem with static methods is that they are not inherited so, the static factory method pattern makes sense only for object not intented to be inherited from.
+The problem with static methods is that they are not inherited so, the static factory method pattern makes sense only for object not intended to be inherited from.
-Nerthelesse this is considered a good practive e several API nowadays use this tecnhique to hide the construtor and provide a more fluent instanciation.
+Nevertheless considered a good practice e several API nowadays use this technique to hide the constructor and provide a more fluent instantiation.

-A great think about this pattern is thar encasuplates the use of ``new`` so the class designed can change the paramters of the construtor at will wihout interfering with the call site.
+A great think about this pattern is that it encasuplates the use of ``new`` so the class designed can change the parameters of the constructor at will without interfering with the call site.

 People often criticize java for being to verbose.
 The numerator and denominator names appear 6 times.

-## Types of construtors
+## Types of constructors

-Other languages come up with new flavors of construtors to try to reduce the problems with constructors.
-However, because construtors are essencially linked with the concept of object instanciation and state validity they cannot be removed from the languages.
-Some type of construtor must exist.
+Other languages come up with new flavors of constructors to try to reduce the problems with constructors.
+However, because constructors are essentially linked with the concept of object instantiation and state validity they cannot be removed from the languages.
+Some type of constructor must exist.

-### Primary Construtor
+### Primary Constructor

-This is special kind of construtors that only inicializes properties in the object.
-It is funcionally equivalent to the private construtor in our second example above.
+This is special kind of constructors that only initializes properties in the object.
+It is functionally equivalent to the private constructor in our second example above.
 Because it can only set properties, languages try to come up with special (shorter) syntax.

-In Scala, Ceylon and Kotlin, for instance, the primary construtor parameters are declared imediatly after the class name and extra code can be added in the class body without any other special delimiters
+In Scala, Ceylon and Kotlin, for instance, the primary constructor parameters are declared immediately after the class name and extra code can be added in the class body without any other special delimiters:

 ~~~~brush: scala